thilinamb/synopsis/README.md

 2. Ports used for communication: By default Synopsis uses 7077 for data traffic (`listener-port`) and 9099 (`control-plane-port`) for control traffic.

-2. Start Zookeeper and update the ZooKeeper URL property (`"zookeeper-hosts"`).
+2. Configure the Zookeeper endpoints using the property `zookeeper-hosts`.
 For instance, if ZooKeeper is running on localhost, port 9191, it should be set as;
 `zookeeper-hosts=localhost:9191`
 If you run a cluster of ZooKeeper servers, then specify the set of Zookeeper endpoints separated by commas.
+Refer to [this guide](https://zookeeper.apache.org/doc/r3.3.2/zookeeperAdmin.html#sc_zkMulitServerSetup) to setup a Zookeeper cluster.
+In the past, we used a 3 node Zookeeper cluster.

-3. Change the deployer URL and port in the Granules configuration (`"deployer-endpoint"`).
+3. Change the deployer URL and port in the Granules configuration (`deployer-endpoint`).
 Deployer is launched in the machine from which you'll launch the job (step 10).
 `deployer-endpoint=lattice-96:9099`

 4. Dynamic Scaling: Following configurations are related to setting up dynamic scaling.